 - A recent photo and an application form;

 - A letter of invitation from a relative living in China who is either a Chinese citizen or a foreigner having a permanent residency status in China.
 The invitation letter should also include personal information, and details about the visit to China, date of arrival and departure, accommodation, etc.;

 - A photocopy of the inviter’s permanent residence permit and their Chinese ID or foreign passport;

 - Only for Q1 visa Applications, proof of family relationship is required.
-For instance, the original and copy of a birth certificate or marriage certificate that serves as proof of kinship.
+For instance, the original and copy of a birth certificate or marriage certificate that serves as proof of kinship;

 Get in touch with immigration lawyers at our law firm in China.
 They can provide you with comprehensive details about Chinese spouse visa requirements.

 You can also interact with our lawyers if you want to apply for Chinese citizenship.
 Our lawyers can provide you with step-by-step guidance regarding obtaining citizenship in this country.
 Your citizenship application might face rejection due to minor inconsistencies.
-But our lawyer’s guidance can help you collect and present related data.
+However, our lawyer’s guidance can help you collect and present related data.

 Immigration statistics in China

 There has always been a surge in Chinese immigration statistics.
 Because China is rising as a hub of opportunities and attracting people from around the globe.
 So, it is the best time to move to China.
-You can also find below the immigrant statistics in China:
+You can also find below the immigrant and population statistics in China:

 Contact our lawyers in China if you need any legal assistance regarding your visa application.
 They can explain to you the whole criteria for a Chinese spouse visa.